bshambaugh/Explorations-of-Category-Theory-for-Self-Sovereign-Identity/README.md

 Some things, like Ceramic, chose to use JSON-Schema over JSON-LD.
 Understand the difference between both.
 Start here: https://dashjoin.medium.com/json-schema-schema-org-json-ld-whats-the-difference-e30d7315686a .

 How does JSON-Schema, JSON-LD and RDF compare??
+JSON-LD is a serialization of RDF.
+JSON-Schema is ... (add something)....and how does it compare to JSON-LD.

 In context also consider Layered Schema Architecture: https://github.com/cloudprivacylabs/lsa and Overlays Capture Architecture (OCA) schema specifications: https://humancolossus.foundation/blog/cjzegoi58xgpfzwxyrqlroy48dihwz .
+(OCA is a software architecture? not math)

 Also consider any recorded presentation about Dragon (now Hydra) by Dr. Joshua Shiniver (in collaboration with Dr. Wisenesky) accessible through here: https://www.meetup.com/Category-Theory/ .
 This appears based on the Paper for Algebraic Property Graphs (https://arxiv.org/abs/1909.04881).